apptainer/singularity-userdocs/appendix.rst

 #. **SINGULARITY_HELPFILE**: Specifies the runscript helpfile, if it exists.

 #. **SINGULARITY_HOME** : A home directory specification, it could be a source or destination path.
-The source path is the home directory outside the container and the destination overrides the home directory within the container.
+The source path is the home directory outside the container, and the destination overrides the home directory within the container.

 #. **SINGULARITY_HOSTNAME**: The container's hostname.